-Amazon Game Studios made its debut at this year's gamescom by bringing two titles: New World, already known, and The Grand Tour Game, officially announced to the public during the days of the German fair, the official game of the TV show of the same name not surprisingly produced by Amazon itself.
+Amazon Game Studios has therefore made its debut at gamescom this year bringing two titles: New World, already known, and The Grand Tour Game, officially announced to the public during the days of the German fair, the official game of the homonymous TV show not by chance produced by Amazon itself.

 New World is an MMO sandbox for PC set, as the name suggests, in the seventeenth century and inherent in the era of exploration and colonization of new territories, looking for resources and fortune.
 The continent action theater is an imaginary territory, appropriately built to provide players with the widest variety of possible scenarios: the game map appears from this very huge stage of development.
 The version brought to gamescom is considered a pre-alpha, the same on which the team is actually working, but is already mature with regard to the graphic and physical engine, an aspect that bodes well for the months to come.
 As usual for a sandbox, the key element of gameplay is the collection of resources and the construction of weapons, clothing, tools and so on.
 Although the focus of the game revolves around combat and war, the skills available also span classes of "public utility" as a cook, architect and many others.
 In fact, the title pushes players to reunite in guilds, and compete for territorial supremacy over a larger area.
 Having a good assortment of roles is desirable: a high-level blacksmith, for example, will allow us to have more efficient weapons in a short time, and therefore to be able to respond promptly to the war requirements.
 Even those who do not particularly like action in the first line can find incentives to spend many hours on the game.